BFO1715/weighing_data_system/README.md

 <strong><u>STRATEGY</u></strong>

 Focus - What’s worth doing?<br>
-Allow the user to input weight of vehicles arriving and leaving sites, calculate netweight and total load the parse the data.<br><br>
+Creating an app that allows a user to input weight of vehicles arriving and leaving sites, automatically calculate netweight and total load then upload the data for record keeping and further analysis.<br><br>
 Definition - What are we creating?<br>
 A terminal application that allows the user to address a real-life need – inputting and analyzing data in the weighing industry.<br><br>
 Value - What value does it provide?<br>